Condition Names

 • Condition name is always associated with a variable.

-• The condition name doesn't occupy any storage.
+• It doesn't occupy any storage.

-Rules -
+Rules to Remember -

 How can the condition variables be initialized?

-• During the declaration.
+• During their declaration.

 • Using SET statement.

-During the declaration -
+During their declaration -

 01 WS-GENDER PIC X(01) VALUE 'M'.